 The Mambo Gamification Platform is always evolving to better suit your needs and to fix any bugs which may have slipped through our battery of automated tests.

-Prior to upgrading we recommend creating a copy of your production environment with at least one Mambo application server and one database server.
-This copy should be used to test the upgrade process and more specifically to test whether the integrations built are still functioning correctly.
+Prior to upgrading you must create a copy of your production environment with at least one Mambo application server and one database server.
+This copy must be used to test the upgrade process and more specifically to test whether the integrations built are still functioning correctly.

 With major upgrades that could cause disruptions we will provide migration paths which show you how to move from the current integration code to the updated version.
 However, smaller releases may have simple changes or new defaults which could impact the integrations depending on how they are built.